quixotique/vim-delta/README.md

 Once the plugin is installed, start [Vim][] and type the following command:

-    \h
+    \?

 This should display a page of usage instructions for the Delta Vim plugin.

 Troubleshooting
 ---------------

-If the `\h` command does not do anything, then test if the plugin was loaded by starting a new Vim instance and typing the following command:
+If the `\?` command does not do anything, then test if the plugin was loaded by starting a new Vim instance and typing the following command:

     :echo g:loaded_DeltaVim_Hg